Skip to main content

 1 minuut

-Michel Driessen about this project: We hope to contribute to making regenerative agriculture, or nature-restoring agriculture, increasingly the new normal.
-Together with other farmers, we want to make this project a resounding success, so that the example spreads and more farmers join in.
+Michel Driessen on this project: “We hope to contribute to making regenerative agriculture, or nature-restoring agriculture, increasingly the new normal.
+Together with other farmers, we want to make this project a great success, so that the example grows and more farmers join.”

 How Verstegen and Schevichoven Droogt found each other in herb cultivation